-Customer Comment Summary BPA Response Work Plan & Workshops Clarify where all policy is: Identify topics that could Support additional works be delayed or simplified to allow focus on priority iss • ues BPA has included a detail policy questions and proposal on where those decisions will be made in the presentation Seller's Choice Be careful with any polici deral resources at Mid-C an impact to ATC due to NT encumbrance. ies that deviate from the OATT. sis of reservations/schedules/flow impacts at Mid-C. • These concerns will be considered and addressed in May, when Seller's choice will be discussed Transmission Losses developed in rate case.
-This issue should be able Support financial for inac Additional details needed Additional details needed Administrative costs may . , Thank you for your feedback.
-These comments will be considered and addressed in the May workshop EIM Transmission Usage Evaluate impacts to dyna • Thank you for your feedback, your concerns will be considered and addressed in the June workshop Intertie Studies Support updating the tar Maximize flexibility and r • Thank you for your comments.
+Customer Comment Summary BPA Response Work Plan & Workshops More information and clarity needed on EIM Phase III Decision Document Clarify where all policy issues will be documented Identify topics that could be delayed or simplified to allow focus on priority issues Support additional workshops Continue to use the VENN diagram to highlight topics BPA has included a detail policy questions and proposal on where those decisions will be made in the presentation Seller's Choice Support access to non-federal resources at Mid-C Clarify whether there is an impact to ATC due to NT encumbrance.
+Be careful with any policies that deviate from the OATT.
+Provide additional analysis of reservations/schedules/flow impacts at Mid-C. These concerns will be considered and addressed in May, when Seller's choice will be discussed Transmission Losses General support for Alternative 3 and 5, maintain both options with financial rate developed in rate case.
+This issue should be able to be resolved quickly Support financial for inaccuracy charge Additional details needed on financial pricing including impacts by customer type Additional details needed on customer impacts/benefits Administrative costs may be worthwhile/appropriate Consider additional decision criteria (per submissions) Thank you for your feedback.
+These comments will be considered and addressed in the May workshop EIM Transmission Usage Support for modifications to scope and objective Support non-firm donations Concerns with donation deadlines misaligned with market intervals Evaluate impacts to dynamic transfers as compared to ETSRs.
+Cost recovery mechanisms must be in place to follow cost-causation principles Thank you for your feedback, your concerns will be considered and addressed in the June workshop Intertie Studies Support updating the tariff Maximize flexibility and minimize financial exposure Work with customers, regional stakeholders and partners on expansion needs Thank you for your comments.
 BPA staff will consider these comments as we address the tariff discussion for the Intertie studies at the May workshop.

-Customer Comment Summary BPA Response harge Code • Comments received reflected support for both a phased in sub-allocation approach as • Direct assignment, sub llocation well as a "direct-assigned" approach that would utilize CAISO charge codes. allocation will be discussed in Develop more examples of how different customer types would be treated under the alternatives in Steps 5 and the different alternatives. on April 28.
+Customer Comment Summary BPA Response Charge Code Allocation Comments received reflected support for both a phased in sub-allocation approach as well as a "direct-assigned" approach that would utilize CAISO charge codes.
+Develop more examples of how different customer types would be treated under the different alternatives.
 Provide additional estimates on the administrative costs.
-Provide a cost-benefit analysis for each alternative that weighs benefits against administrative costs. • If no sub or sub-allocation: Balance cost-causation with simplicity Imbalance service should be developed as a separate rate Will better ensure existing transmission rights are respected Focus on Base Codes and Scheduling Entity Codes • If direct assigned (FERC-approved allocation method): Maintain incentives for customers to schedule accurately within the BAA Consistency across EIM footprint Maintains consistency with FERC, one of BPA's tariff principles Insulation of costs will create risk of hiding EIM market signals A phased in approach could be applied Concerned that development of rate mechanisms will not capture granularity • Experiences with EIM suggest more administrative burden up front but ease of that burden moving forward. • Administrative burden to insulate customers is not a justifiable argument and eventually will be same level as other EIM entities Customers need transparency for market signals and disputes • Ensures better adaptability and response to future changes from CAISO instead of every two years.
+Provide a cost-benefit analysis for each alternative that weighs benefits against administrative costs.
+If no sub or sub-allocation: Balance cost-causation with simplicity Imbalance service should be developed as a separate rate Will better ensure existing transmission rights are respected Focus on Base Codes and Scheduling Entity Codes If direct assigned (FERC-approved allocation method): Maintain incentives for customers to schedule accurately within the BAA Consistency across EIM footprint Maintains consistency with FERC, one of BPA's tariff principles Insulation of costs will create risk of hiding EIM market signals A phased in approach could be applied Concerned that development of rate mechanisms will not capture granularity Experiences with EIM suggest more administrative burden up front but ease of that burden moving forward.
+Administrative burden to insulate customers is not a justifiable argument and eventually will be same level as other EIM entities Customers need transparency for market signals and disputes Ensures better adaptability and response to future changes from CAISO instead of every two years.
+Direct assignment, sub allocation will be discussed in the alternatives in Steps 5 and 6 on April 28.